Kyle-Burt/fs-journal/journal/06/reflection.md

 --VUE in general.
 So much info to absorb

---unknown ATM to be honest. haven't even been able to draw anything to the DAMN page yet!!!
+--unknown ATM.
+To be honest I haven't even been able to draw anything to the DAMN page yet!!!

             <!-- NOTE answers end of day Wednesday 7/19/23 -->